JUDSYS/v1Spec/README.md

   * Single document for all the rules. (timestamps, CA rules, hardware interaction, user interaction and naming conventions)
   * Single web API for timestamping. (just change the base URL)
   * Single web API for getting the public key for encrypting messages. (unified base URL)
+  * All user certificates have three key pairs:
+    * One for identification.
-  * Spearate key pairs for identifing the person and for signing documents.
+    * One for signing messages.
+    * One for others to encrypt them messages.
   * Ease for users: Minimal options and variations to make digital signatures easy (or at least easier) to use.
     * Standard naming conventions.
     * Detached only signatures: this is for interoperability and to avoid unnecessary backups. (it also reduces the memory needed to parse the files)